-When a PTE passes tax withheld to its owners, the income tax withheld is also reported on Form RPD-41367, Annual Withholding of Net Income From a Pass-Through Entity Detail Report.
-Copies of Forms 1099-Misc and RPD-41359 do not need to be submitted to the Department.
+When a PTE passes tax withheld to its owners, the income tax withheld is also reported on Form RPD-41367, PTW Detail Report For Annual Withholding of Net Income From a Pass-Through Entity.
+Because the information is reported on Form RPD-41367, the PTE does not need to submit copies of Forms 1099-Misc and RPD-41359 to the Department.